radancyco/a11y-smoke-test/README.md

 ## Current Tests

-* Validation
+### Page Validation

   * WAVE Validation - Runs WAVE on current page.
-Link can be easily shared or dropped into a report.
+Link can be easily shared or added to a report.
   * W3C Validation - Runs W3C validation on current page.
-Link can be easily shared or dropped into a report.
+Link can be easily shared or added to a report.
+  * Validate Headings - Validates heading structure on current page.
-  * W3C Validation (Serialized DOM) - Runs validation on entire DOM (Document Object Model), including script generated content and enhancements.
+  * W3C Validation (Serialized DOM) - Runs validation on entire DOM (Document Object Model), including script generated content.
     * WCAG Parsing - Run on W3C Validator results page to remove non-WCAG issues.

+#### Color Contrast

+  * Validate Contrast
+  * Validate Link & Text Contrast

+#### PDF Validation

+  * Validate PDF (Download PAC 2021)

+#### Other Validation Tests
   * Validate CSS - Validates all CSS on the current page.
-  * Validate Headings - Validates heading structure on current page.
   * Validate Links - Validates all hyperlinks on current page.

-  * Validate PDF - Validates PDF document when opened in current window.
-(Experimental)
-* Color Blindness Simulation (Note: Can be used on current page or in-browser design comp)
+### Color Blindness Simulation

+Can be used on current page or in-browser design comp

   * Achromatomaly
   * Achromatopsia (Grayscale)
   * Deuteranomaly